tldr-pages/tldr/pages/common/git-fetch.md

 > Download objects and refs from a remote repository.

+- Fetch the latest changes from the default remote upstream repository (if set):

+`git fetch`

-- Fetch new branches from upstream, and update local remote-tracking branches:
+- Fetch new branches from a specific remote upstream repository:

 `git fetch {{remote_name}}`

-- Fetch the latest changes from all remote git servers:
+- Fetch the latest changes from all remote upstream repositories:

 `git fetch --all`

-- Also fetch tags from the remote repository:
+- Also fetch tags from the remote upstream repository:

 `git fetch --tags`

+- Delete local remote-tracking branches that have been deleted upstream:

+`git fetch --prune`